Last Updated on April 19, 2021

 Here are all the details about Barbados reopening to all travelers.

 Bermuda has reopened for tourism on July 1, 2020.
-All travelers must submit a negative COVID-19 test from within 72 hours of departure.
+All travelers must submit a negative COVID-19 test no more than 5 days before arrival.
 They must also possess health insurance and wear a mask at all times.
 All visitors will also be required to fill out a traveler screening form.

 Travelers who don’t have a pre-departure negative PCR COVID-19 test result will be tested upon arrival and will be required to isolate in their respective accommodations for three days.
 They will be tested again on the third day, and if both tests are negative, they will be free to explore Bermuda.
-But if the test will turn out positive, they will be asked to isolate at their accommodation for up to 14 days.
+All returning residents and visitors have the option to wear a Traveller Wristband within 14 days which will be distributed upon arrival or undergo a 14-day quarantine at the accommodation.
+Travelers and residents who are arriving from the UK are required to quarantine for four days until the Day 4 negative test result is out.

 Find out the latest travel restrictions regarding the Bermuda reopening for tourism.

 Brazil has officially reopened its borders for tourism on July 29, 2020.
 This comes as a surprise since the country is experiencing a rapid increase of coronavirus cases daily.
 What’s more, Brazil will only require visitors to have travel insurance that can cover their medical costs.
-As of now, they are only allowing arrivals by air.
+As of now, they are only allowing arrivals by air with a medical certificate that verifies the traveler does not have Covid-19.
 Those traveling by sea or land are still barred.

 Here are all the details about Brazil reopening for tourism.